EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 This method is based on the Subspace Selective Search (S3) algorithm, which is designed to tackle the underdetermined blind source separation problem by exploiting the k-sparse nature of the source signals.

+## Parameters
+Here are the key parameters you can configure in the code:

+m: Number of sensors.

+n: Number of sources.

+k: Number of active sources in each time point.

+T: Number of data points (samples).

+Sigma: Parameter controlling the standard deviation of normal noise over zero sources.

+AMode: k-SCA condition satisfaction mode.

+IterNum: Number of iterations to generate a good mixing matrix.

+RankTh: Threshold for generating a good mixing matrix.

+MixingMode: Mixing mode ('kSCA', 'MSCA', 'PermkSCA', etc.).

+Other parameters (Th, ReNum, Th1, Th2, Th3, px, alphax, hypin, Orth, etc.).

 ## References

 If you use or reference this method, please make sure to cite the following papers: